MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/architecture/core-system.md

 # Core system &#8212; MRTK2

-At the heart of the input system is the [InputSystem](../features/input/overview.md), which is a service that is responsible for initializing and operating all of the input related functionality associated with the MRTK.
+At the heart of the input system is the [InputSystem](../features/input/overview.md), which is a service that is responsible for initializing and operating all of the input related functionality associated with MRTK.

 > [!NOTE]
 > It is assumed that readers have already read and have a basic understanding of the